One-on-one with Fort Wayne's new mayor

 In Wednesday’s “UnPHILtered” interview, News 8’s Phil Sanchez talked with Tucker about how the first few days on the job have progressed, and how it’s been to fill the shoes for the former mayor, Tom Henry.
 He died after a medical emergency on March 28.

-Tucker also talked about breaking ground on a $2 billion Google data center on Friday, and how she helped bring that project to the northwest Indiana city.
+Tucker also talked about breaking ground on a $2 billion Google data center on Friday, and how she helped bring that project to the northeast Indiana city.

 News at your fingertips!
 Stay informed with Indiana, Local, and National News straight to your inbox.